Moataz-Ab/Image-to-Speech-GenAI-tool/README.md

 # Using the app

-- Before using the app, the user should have personal toeks for Hugging Face and Open AI
+- Before using the app, the user should have personal tokens for Hugging Face and Open AI
-- The user should save the personal tokens in an ".env" file within the package under object names HUGGINGFACE_TOKEN and OPENAI_TOKEN
+- The user should save the personal tokens in an ".env" file within the package as string objects under object names: HUGGINGFACE_TOKEN and OPENAI_TOKEN
 - The user can then run the app using the command: streamlin run app.py
 - Once the app is running on streamlit, the user can upload the target image
 - The processing will start automatically and it may take a few minutes to complete